What kind of cyberpunk website would this be if I didn't have something to say about privacy?

 Furthermore, the analytics this site uses respect the "Do Not Track" setting.
 If your browser has "Do Not Track" enabled, this site's analytics will not track your usage whatsoever.

-This site does not track any sort of personally identifiable or user-specific data.
+This site does not track any sort of personally identifiable data.

 If you have any other questions in regard to Neosynth's stance on user privacy, please feel free to send me an email at